 Facing corporate or personal insolvency is stressful.
-At Select Accountants Ltd, we can provide guidance on the options and their implications in the Warwickshire area.
+At Select Accountants Ltd, we can provide guidance on the options and their implications in the Leicestershire area.

 In a press release on 28 March 2020, the Government set out plans to amend insolvency law to give companies breathing space and keep trading while they explore options for rescue.

 This will include enabling companies undergoing a rescue or restructure process to continue buying much-needed supplies, such as energy, raw materials or broadband, while attempting a rescue, and temporarily suspending wrongful trading provisions retrospectively from 1 March 2020 for three months for company directors so they can keep their businesses going without the threat of personal liability.

 The proposals will include key safeguards for creditors and suppliers to ensure they are paid while a solution is sought.

 Current insolvency rules stipulate that directors can become personally liable for business debts if they continue to trade when uncertain about whether their businesses can continue to meet their debts.
 Relaxation of these wrongful trading rules will reassure directors that the difficult decisions they have to make about the future viability of their business will not have to be unduly influenced by the exceptional circumstances which are entirely beyond their control.

 Existing laws for fraudulent trading and the threat of director disqualification will continue to act as an effective deterrent against director misconduct.

 Legislation to introduce these changes will be introduced in Parliament at the earliest opportunity.
 Provisions will be included to enable the changes to be extended if necessary.

 Personal Insolvency - Bankruptcy